Narendra Jha: Career

-Narendra Jha had studied ancient history for his post-graduation in JNU where he also prepared for civil services, according to a blog written by journalist and writer Avijit Ghosh (Cinema Bhojpuri, 40 Retakes), who was his junior at the central university.
+Narendra Jha studied ancient history for his post-graduation in JNU where he also prepared for civil services, according to a blog written by journalist and writer Avijit Ghosh (Cinema Bhojpuri, 40 Retakes), who was his junior at the central university.
 As a child, Jha used to act in village plays in Madhubani, the blog says.
 But his professional journey as an actor began in 1992 when he enrolled in SRCC acting diploma course.
 When he came to Mumbai, he was flooded with modeling offers and he became a popular face of the ad world.
 Having done more than 20 TV serials, he was finalized to play an important role in the 2002 realised movie Funtoosh.
 The next year he was cast to play Habibur Rahman in the film Netaji Subhas Chandra Bose: The Forgotten Hero directed by Shyam Benegal.
 However, this association with Benegal continued and he again cast Jha to play Mohammed Ali Jinnah in Samvidhaan.